YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 You do not need to create a new replication instance file except when you upgrade from a very old YottaDB version.
 Unless stated in the release notes of your YottaDB version, your instance file does not need to be upgraded.
 If you are creating a new replication instance file for any administration purpose, remember that doing so will remove history records which may prevent it from resuming replication with other instances.
 To create a new replication instance file, follow these steps:

-* Shut down all mumps, MUPIP and DSE processes except Source and Receiver Server processes; then shut down the Receiver Server (and with it, the Update Process) and all Source Server processes.
+* Shut down all yottadb, MUPIP and DSE processes except Source and Receiver Server processes; then shut down the Receiver Server (and with it, the Update Process) and all Source Server processes.
 Use MUPIP RUNDOWN to confirm that all database files of the instance are closed and there are no processes accessing them.

 * Create a new replication instance file (you need to provide the instance name and instance file name, either with command line options or in environment variables, as described in other examples of this section):